Moscovium: Nuclear stability and isotopes

-The light isotopes ^{284}Mc, ^{285}Mc, and ^{286}Mc could be made from the ^{241}Am+^{48}Ca reaction.
-They would undergo a chain of alpha decays, ending at transactinide isotopes too light to be made by hot fusion and too heavy to be made by cold fusion.
 The isotope ^{286}Mc was found in 2021 at Dubna, in the ^{243}Am(^{48}Ca,5n)^{286}Mc reaction: it decays into the already-known ^{282}Nh and its daughters.
-The yet lighter ^{282}Mc and ^{283}Mc could be made from ^{243}Am+^{44}Ca, but the cross-section would likely be lower.
+The undiscovered light isotopes ^{284}Mc and ^{285}Mc could be synthesized in the ^{241}Am+^{48}Ca reaction.
+They are predicted to undergo a chain of alpha decays, ending at transactinide isotopes too light to be produced by hot fusion and too heavy to be produced by cold fusion.
+The yet-lighter ^{282}Mc and ^{283}Mc could be synthesized in the ^{243}Am+^{44}Ca, but the cross section would likely be lower.

 Other possibilities to synthesize nuclei on the island of stability include quasifission (partial fusion followed by fission) of a massive nucleus.
 Such nuclei tend to fission, expelling doubly magic or nearly doubly magic fragments such as calcium-40, tin-132, lead-208, or bismuth-209.
 It has been shown that the multi-nucleon transfer reactions in collisions of actinide nuclei (such as uranium and curium) might be used to synthesize the neutron-rich superheavy nuclei located at the island of stability, although formation of the lighter elements nobelium or seaborgium is more favored.
 One last possibility to synthesize isotopes near the island is to use controlled nuclear explosions to create a neutron flux high enough to bypass the gaps of instability at ^{258–260}Fm and at mass number 275 (atomic numbers 104 to 108), mimicking the r-process in which the actinides were first produced in nature and the gap of instability around radon bypassed.
 Some such isotopes (especially ^{291}Cn and ^{293}Cn) may even have been synthesized in nature, but would have decayed away far too quickly (with half-lives of only thousands of years) and be produced in far too small quantities (about 10^{−12} the abundance of lead) to be detectable as primordial nuclides today outside cosmic rays.